Grey-What/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file script creates a file with text inside 8-cwd_state script creates file that hold content of command ls -la 9-duplicate_last_line script duplicates last line of file iacta
+7-file script creates a file with text inside 8-cwd_state script creates file that hold content of command ls -la 9-duplicate_last_line script duplicates last line of file iacta 10-no_more_js script finds and remove js files in directory and sub directories